-Bruce Springsteen and the E Street Band is one of the many highly anticipated acts.
-Bruce and the Band’s history at Jazz fest started with the very emotional appearance after the city had been ravaged by hurricane Katrina.
-The city managed to pull the event together in spite of the physical hardships placed on it.
-Mr. Springsteen tailored the show for New Orleans.
-He had recently finished his album, ‘The Seeger Sessions’ prior to his appearance.
-One of his strengths as a strong songwriter is his ability to convey some cohesive feelings, emotions, settings and themes that do not feel contrived, and thus provide what feels authentic.
+Bruce Springsteen and the E Street Band are one of the many highly anticipated acts.
+Springsteen and the band’s history at Jazz fest started with a very emotional appearance after the city had been ravaged by Hurricane Katrina.
+The city managed to pull the event together in spite of the physical hardships placed on the majority of its local population.
+Springsteen tailored the show for New Orleans.
+He had recently finished his album, The Seeger Sessions, prior to his appearance.
+One of his strengths as a songwriter is his ability to convey some cohesive feelings, emotions, settings and themes that do not feel contrived, and thus provide what feels authentic.

-He brought his 18 piece ‘Seeger Sessions’ band to the show that included horns, fiddles, banjos and more!
+He brought his 18-piece Seeger Sessions band to the show that included horns, fiddles, banjos and more!
 The stage had a full, rich presence even though it was located outdoors.
-They performed the complete ‘Seeger Sessions’ album plus more.
-Mr. Springsteen wrote new verses about New Orleans for Blind Alfred Reed’s ‘How Can a Poor Man Stand Such Times and Live’, and he dedicated it to ‘President Bystander’.
+They performed their complete album and then some.
+Springsteen wrote new verses about New Orleans for Blind Alfred Reed’s "How Can a Poor Man Stand Such Times and Live," and he dedicated it to "President Bystander."

 Bruce returned to New Orleans in 2012.
-New Orleans had repaired a lot of the scars from Katrina, but not all of them.
-Another appearance from Bruce Springsteen and the band was highly anticipated.
+By that time, New Orleans had repaired a lot of its scars from Katrina, but not all of them.
+Another appearance from Bruce Springsteen and the E Street Band was highly anticipated.
 How was Bruce going to surpass the last appearance?
-‘The Wrecking Ball’ was the new album release.
-The album has direct references to New Orleans particularly ‘We Take Care of Our Own’ when he sang ‘from the shotgun shacks to the Superdome’.
+With The Wrecking Ball, his new album release.
+The album has direct references to New Orleans, particularly "We Take Care of Our Own," where he sang "from the shotgun shacks to the Superdome."

 This was the first show performed since the death of longtime saxophonist, Clarence Clemons.
-He asked the audience “Are you missing somebody?’
-‘Then raise your voices and let them hear you!’
-The 65,000 in the audience roared.
+He asked the audience “Are you missing somebody?
+Then raise your voices and let them hear you!"
+The 65,000 in attendance roared with enthusiastic cheer.

-Now, two years later, Bruce is scheduled to return to Jazz Fest How he is going to change the show since he has been here so recently?
-According to the Times-Picayune, Quint Davis, the longtime producer of the fest, resolved to bring the Boss back after David Foster, a member of his staff, introduced Davis to ‘High Hopes’, the title track from Springsteen’s new album.
-The track was over-the-top and it convinced Davis to bring him back.
-The fact is that you could see Bruce perform 50 times and you would see 50 different shows!
+Now, two years later, Bruce is scheduled to return to Jazz Fest.
+How is Bruce going to top his previous appearances?
+According to the Times-Picayune, Quint Davis, the longtime producer of the fest, resolved to bring "The Boss" back after David Foster, a member of his staff, introduced Davis to "High Hopes," the title track from Springsteen’s new album.
+This track seemed to be quite the showstopper, and it proved to be enough to convince Davis to bring him back for a third consecutive appearance.
+The fact is that you could see Bruce perform 50 times and you would never get the same show twice!